IT-Project-2021/IT-Project-2021-Back-End/README.md

 * Access the documentation server at http://localhost:8080

 Note that the local server needs to also be running in order for the example querying to work.

+## Testing
+Testing has been implemented and can be easily run with: `yarn test`